 ”He taught me so much!
 Not only great tunes and helpful techniques, but also about musicality in general.
 He talked a lot about feeling and control, tone and presence.
 I felt completely at home in his approach to music and musicianship.”

-Anna studied at Hvitfeldska Music High School before she went on to Visingsös college / Folk Highschool in Brighton, England, and then the Royal College of Music in Stockholm, where she had the privilege to study under great musicians like Ellika Frisell, Mikael Marin, Sven Ahlbäck and Siobhan Peoples (during a year of exchange in Ireland).
+Anna studied at Hvitfeldska Music High School before she went on to Visingsös college / Folk Highschool in Brighton, England, and then the Royal College of Music in Stockholm.
+She holds both a Batchelor and a Masters degree and studied under great musicians like Ellika Frisell, Mikael Marin, Sven Ahlbäck, and Siobhan Peoples during a year of exchange in Ireland.

-In 2003 Anna was awarded the honorable title Riksspelman for ”tradition conscious and sonorous playing of Västergötland tunes” but she is now equally at home in traditional music from Quebec, Canada, and traditional music from the British Isles and Ireland.
+In 2003 Anna was awarded the honorary title Riksspelman for ”tradition conscious and sonorous playing of Västergötland tunes” but she is now equally at home in traditional music from Quebec, Canada, and Ireland, as well as dance tunes from the deep tradition of cajun music in Louisiana.
 She thinks it’s because she’s always sought new musical ways of expression.
 This is particularly evident through her many trips to Quebec in Canada and her exchange year at the Irish World Academy of Music and Dance in Limerick, Ireland.

 ”I’ve always been interested in and, somehow, full of admiration for what I can’t fully master.
-I don’t think there is any right or wrong in music, but I’ve had a strong drive towards mastering various forms of musical expression, especially from the traditions where I’ve felt a strong sense of belonging and love for, like the music and community of Quebec.”
+I don’t think there is any right or wrong in music, but I’ve had a strong drive towards mastering various forms of musical expression, especially from the traditions where I’ve felt a strong sense of belonging and love for, like the music and community of both Quebec, Canada, and South West Louisiana in the United States.”

 It is evident that dancing has been, and still is an important element in Anna’s life, just like music is.
 She feels they are connected and that in some ways, you can’t have one without the other.

-”It’s always been qualities I like, playing in a clear and powerful way, just like you have to do on a crowded sweaty dance floor.” she says. ”Music is for dancing and dancing is for music.”
+”It’s always been qualities I like, playing in a clear and powerful way, just like you have to do on a crowded sweaty dance floor” she says.

 Anna is just as oldfashioned as she is innovative and with a nod to the tradition she brings her music forward, blending all her diverse musical interests into a very special voice that’s all her own.